ojoago1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-a script that creates a directory called my_dir with permissions 751 in the working directory
+ a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory